 Luscious pears require a soil with a pH of 6.0-7.0.
 A soil test will help to determine if your soil is within this range or if it needs to be amended.

-Dig a hole that is as deep as the root ball and 2-3 times as wide.
+Dig a hole that is as deep as the root ball and two to three times as wide.
 Set the tree in the hole, making sure that the top of the root ball is at ground level.
 Spread the roots out in the hole and then backfill with soil.
 Firm the soil around the roots.

-Make a rim around the hole that is about two feet away from the tree trunk.
+Make a rim around the hole that is about 2 feet (61 cm.) away from the tree trunk.
 This will act as a watering trough.
-Also. lay 3-4 inches (8-10 cm.) of mulch around the tree but 6 inches (15 cm.) away from the trunk to retain moisture and retard weeds.
+Also, lay 3 to 4 inches (8-10 cm.) of mulch around the tree but 6 inches (15 cm.) away from the trunk to retain moisture and retard weeds.
 Water the new tree in well.

 Luscious Pear Tree Care